 This area was developed as an historical interpretive area and includes the Gruber Wagon Works (1882), a registered National Historic Landmark; the Bicentennial Eagle Memorial; Melcher's Grist Mill; the Police and Veteran's Memorial; and the C. Howard Hiester Canal Center, which is located in the barn.
 This interpretive area offers visitors an educational opportunity to discover Berks County's heritage.

-Wertz's Covered Bridge (Red Covered Bridge), built in 1867, is the longest of Pennsylvania's surviving single-span covered bridges, measuring 204 feet.
+Wertz's Covered Bridge (Red Covered Bridge), built in 1867, is the longest of Pennsylvania's surviving single-span covered bridges, measuring 202 feet,(floor) and 218 feet, 7 inches, (portal to portal).
 The bridge was added to the National Historic Register in January, 1979.
-(Note the cable car and gage-house, on the west side of the bridge, used by the United States Geological Survey to measure the stage and discharge of the creek.)

 Return to Union Canal Towpath Main Page